aaaaaa123456789/gb-debug-information/debuginfo.md

       This flag can be set if the user explicitly gives the ROM image a title, but the title cannot fit as is in the ROM image; it can also be set if the game title specified in this block doesn't match the one in the ROM image header for any reason.
-    * **Preferred platform**: indicates the major variant of the platform under which the game should be debugged, if possible.
+    * **Preferred platform**: indicates the major variant of the platform under which the program should be run or debugged, if possible.
       Possible values are 0 for DMG, 1 for SGB, 2 for CGB, or 3 for unknown.
     * The reserved bits have no meaning assigned to them by this version of the specification.
       Like any reserved field, it MUST be set to the [invalid value][def-invalid], which is an all-bits-set value.